Faculty Leave Support

 Should the Committee have to decide between two meritorious proposals, only one of which comes from an individual with an approved upcoming sabbatical, preference will be given to that person.
 In addition, support will generally not be awarded to fund a third consecutive semester of leave.
 A recipient of an award who is also in receipt of external funding can retain that portion of the award that would bring their salary to a maximum of 100 percent for a semester of leave in addition to the sabbatic semester.

 Funded by a grant from the Andrew W. Mellon Foundation, these fellowships further Bowdoin faculty development by supporting one semester of full salary support.
-Recipients may elect to divert up to $10,000 of an award to a professional fund to support research activities during the leave (if, for example, a faculty member receives external grant support for partial salary).
-Up to two Mellon fellowships can be awarded each year: one for an assistant professor and one for a tenured faculty member.
+Up to two Mellon fellowships can be awarded each year: one for a pre-tenure leave and one for a tenured leave.

 Bowdoin Faculty Research fellowships are intended to further faculty development by supporting distinguished, substantive, multi-year projects.
 Outstanding research programs or projects aimed at improvement in teaching are strongly encouraged.